 Besides the properties listed below, we own a 25,000-square foot building in Montreal, Québec, which houses our head office as well as manufacturing facilities.
-We also occupy (i) a 33,000-square foot adjoining manufacturing facility under a lease expiring on September 30, 2021, for which we have one five-year renewal option and (ii) a 44,000-square foot adjoining manufacturing facility under a lease expiring on September 30, 2021, for which we have one five-year renewal option.
+We also occupy (i) a 33,000-square foot adjoining manufacturing facility under a lease expiring on September 30, 2021 and (ii) a 44,000-square foot adjoining manufacturing facility under a lease expiring on September 30, 2021.
 We acquired 118,000 square feet of land in Eisenhüttenstadt, Germany in May 2007 where we built a manufacturing facility (43,000 square feet), which became operational on July 29, 2008.
-On November 16, 2017, we bought an additional 26,500 square foot of land in Eisenhüttenstadt which adjoins the existing facility as we intend to build a 7,700-square foot pre-mix facility for animal feed additives.
+On November 16, 2017, we bought an additional 26,500 square foot of land in Eisenhüttenstadt which adjoins the existing facility as we intended to build in 2018 a 7,700-square foot pre-mix facility for animal feed additives.
 We also acquired in January 2012, 338,500 square foot of land in Kulim, Malaysia where we operate a 48,500-square foot facility dedicated to recycling cadmium telluride bearing residues.

-The following table sets out information regarding certain of the production facilities as of December 31, 2017, setting out, in each case, the name of the subsidiary, location of the facility and products manufactured:
+The following table sets out information regarding certain of the production facilities as of December 31, 2018, setting out, in each case, the name of the subsidiary, location of the facility and products manufactured: